gabPicard/gabPicard/README.md

 My current projets are:
 - A Markowitz model package
-- A neural network used to analyse hand-drawn numbers
+- A modular Neural Network that can be used for diverse tasks

 You can contact me at: gab_picard@yahoo.com